 3. Treasurers report

-5. Report from meeting with the club
+5. Report of meeting with the club on 9th July

-6. Coach Travel
+7. Coach Travel

-11. Any other business
+10. Any other business

 The next match signs will continue next season.
 Enquiries will be made to Merseyrail regarding increased publicity for the club on trains and at stations etc.